dkosmari/Time-Sync/README.md

  - **Tolerance**: How many milliseconds of error will be tolerated until the clock is adjusted.
 Default is **1000 ms**.

- - **Background threads**: Maximum number of background threads to use for NTP queries.
-Default is **4**, because the default server (`pool.ntp.org`) returns 4 different addresses, so all 4 servers will be queried at the same time.

  - **NTP servers**: Shows one or more NTP servers that will be contacted for synchronization.
 Multiple servers can be specified, separated by spaces.
-Default is `pool.ntp.org`. **This option cannot be edited within the plugin, you must edit the JSON configuration file manually to change it.**
+Default is `pool.ntp.org`.
+   >>> This option cannot be edited within the plugin, you must edit the JSON
+   >>> configuration file manually to change it.

 ### Preview screen